solana-labs/solana/docs/src/cli/transfer-tokens.md

 where you replace the text `<COMMAND>` with the name of the command you want to learn more about.

-The command's usage message will typically contain words such as `<NUMBER>`, `<PUBKEY>` or `<KEYPAIR>`.
+The command's usage message will typically contain words such as `<AMOUNT>`, `<PUBKEY>` or `<KEYPAIR>`.
 Each word is a placeholder for the *type* of text you can execute the command with.
-For example, you can replace `<NUMBER>` with a number such as `42` or `100.42`.
+For example, you can replace `<AMOUNT>` with a number such as `42` or `100.42`.
 You can replace `<PUBKEY>` with the base58 encoding of your public key.
 For `<KEYPAIR>`, it depends on what type of wallet you chose.
 If you chose an fs wallet, that path might be